whotracksme/whotracks.me/blog/trackers_in_your_favorite_site.md

 <img alt="Simple sankey diagram" class="img-responsive img-with-padding" src="../static/img/blog/trackers_on_site/cities.png">
 <p class="img-caption">Figure 1: Simple example of a sankey digram for cities</p>

+Trying to create the flags of these countries did not end up being such an aesthetically good idea.

 # From Cities to Trackers
 Doing Sankey diagrams for cities may have been fun.
 The result of doing the same for